2009 European and Mediterranean wildfires

-The 2009 Mediterranean wildfires were a series of wildfires that broke out across France, Greece, Italy, Spain, and Turkey in July 2009.
+There were a series of wildfires that broke out across France, Greece, Italy, Spain, and Turkey in July 2009.
 Strong winds spread the fire during a hot, dry period of weather killing at least eight people, six of whom were in Spain.
 Some of the wildfires were caused by lightning, along with arson and military training.

 Effects

 Four Spanish firefighters died in Catalonia on 21 July, and a fifth member died later from injuries on 23 July, as well as a fire engine driver in Teruel.
 A further two people died from bush fires in Sardinia.
 More than 120 people were rescued at Capo Pecora on Sardinia by helicopter and civil protection boats.
 The Arenas prison complex was evacuated and the inmates were temporarily transferred to the beach.